 The auctioned items have all been graciously donated by businesses, organizations and individuals in the community.
 We're currently out in the community collecting items.
 If your business has yet to be approached and you'd like to contribute an item, please contact us!
 Thank you to all donors for your support!!

 All proceeds from the auction come right back into the community to fund local projects and initiatives.
-Over the past 37 years, the auction has poured more than $1,000,000 back into the community resulting in community benefits like the Rotary Trail, the pavilions on the Midland Town Dock, the performance stage in Little Lake Park, donations to the local hospital, the Midland Cultural Centre, Community Living Huronia, the YMCA and countless other improvements to our community and to our way of life.
-In the past few years, proceeds have gone to the Georgian Bay General Hospital to build their new Trauma Centre and last year saw substantial contributions to The Next Door and CSC CHIGAMIK CHC.
-This year's proceeds will primarily benefit Wendat and The Next Door.
+Over the past 39 years, the auction has poured more than $1,000,000 back into the community resulting in community benefits like the Rotary Trail, the pavilions on the Midland Town Dock, the performance stage in Little Lake Park, donations to the local hospital, the Midland Cultural Centre, Community Living Huronia, the YMCA and countless other improvements to our community and to our way of life.
+In the past few years, proceeds have gone to the Georgian Bay General Hospital to build their new Trauma Centre, The Next Door, CSC CHIGAMIK CHC.
+Wendat, and several others.
+100% of net proceeds continue to support our community and international charitable causes.